AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/fxg-server-protocol/image-serving-api-ref/c-is-fxg-server-protocol/c-fxg-server-protocol.md

 ---
 description: To manipulate a graphic, you can use reference points similar to compass points.
-seo-description: To manipulate a graphic, you can use reference points similar to compass points.
-seo-title: FXG server protocol

 solution: Experience Manager
 title: FXG server protocol
-uuid: 5cb123ca-2274-4ddb-8fa1-ab22a19172f6

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---